Maximum Residue Levels (MRLs) and Import Tolerances (IT)

 A maximum residue level (or limit) is “the highest amount of pesticide residue legally tolerated in or on food or feed when pesticides are applied correctly (Good Agricultural Practice)”.
 The residue levels remaining in food must be safe for consumers and as low as possible.

-Over decades, we have been successfully handling all kinds of MRL applications, including applications for crops traded within the EU, applications for imported products to meet the level of international trade, such as import tolerance applications, as well as setting worldwide MRLs, e.g. Codex Alimentarius MRLs.
+Over decades, we have been successfully handling all kinds of MRL applications, including applications for crops traded within the EU, applications for imported products to meet the level of international trade, such as import tolerance applications, as well as worldwide MRL setting, e.g. Codex Alimentarius MRLs.

 Our service at a glance: